bitwalker/exrm/README.md

 This task constructs the complete release for you.
 The output is sent to `rel/project_name_here`.
 To see what flags you can pass to this task, use `mix help release`.

-- `mix release.clean [--rel | --all]`
+- `mix release.clean [--implode]`

-Without args, this will clean up any relese builds.
+Without args, this will clean up the release corresponding to the current project version.

-With `--rel`, it will also clean up any generated tools (rebar, relx, etc.), useful when you've changed project information like version or name, and need the build configuration updated.

-With `--all`, it will implode all files created by `exrm`, and will leave your project in the same state as it was prior to your first build.
+With `--implode`, all releases, configuration, generated tools, etc., will be cleaned up, leaving your project directory the same as if exrm had never been run.
+This is a destructive operation, as you can't get your releases back unless they were source-controlled, so exrm will ask you for confirmation before proceeding with the cleanup.

 ## TODO